SmartBear/cucumber-for-jira-issue-tracker/README.md

 * Do you have any question about the best way to use Cucumber for Jira?
 [Atlassian-hosted discussions](https://community.atlassian.com/t5/Marketplace-Apps-Integrations/ct-p/atlassian-marketplace) connect you to other customers who use Cucumber for Jira.

 * Any idea for improving a feature or suggesting a new one?
-[Our backlog](https://trello.com/b/smQc7tzd/cucumber-for-jira-what-we-are-cooking-up) is publicly available!
-Use the search system to see if we already have planned actions that correspond to your needs and vote on the card.
+Check [our public backlog](https://trello.com/b/smQc7tzd/cucumber-for-jira-what-we-are-cooking-up)!
+Use the search system to see if we already have planned actions relevant to your needs and vote on the card.

-* Requests you want to keep private?
+* A request you want to keep private?
 Contact us via the [support ticketing system](https://support.smartbear.com/message/?prod=cucumber_for_jira).

 ## How to open a new issue